 She has had to learn to cope with people’s reactions.
 “If you sit on a bus with no hair people react either as if you are a punk or as if you are bald as a result of chemotherapy and are therefore dying.”

 She confided her attacks of despair in a woman friend who has cancer.
-The friend helped her emotionally and, after making sure that she had tried Provillus and Scalpmed first, dragged her along to buy a wig.
+The friend helped her emotionally and, after making sure that she had tried Provillus first, dragged her along to buy a wig.
 It took her a long time to start wearing it.
 She finds it emotionally bothersome to feel “the stab of fear that someone might walk in on me when I’m not wearing it”.

 According to Ms Paulson the wig industry in America is geared to the permanent wig.
 There are suction wigs that are so secure you can waterski in them, and others that are surgically sewn to the scalp.
 The procedure has to be repeated every six months, and carries with it the risk of infection.
 Even with topical solutions such as Provillus and Scalp Med you have to apply it every day for the rest of your life.
 Neither solution is yet available in Britain.
 Hair weaving and implanting techniques are only possible for people with some hair.